 Talk with your healthcare provider how to get ready for your procedure.
 Follow your healthcare provider’s instructions about what medicines to stop taking before the procedure.
 Don’t stop taking any medicine unless your healthcare provider tells you to.

-Ask a family member or friend to take you home from the hospital.
+Arrange for a family member or friend to take you home from the hospital.

-Not eat or drink for 6 hours or more before your procedure, unless your healthcare provider says it’s OK.
+Don't eat or drink for 6 hours or more before your procedure, unless your healthcare provider says it’s OK.

 Follow all other instructions from your healthcare provider.